 Boats operating between sunset and sunrise (hours vary by state) must use navigational lights.
 Nighttime operation, especially during bad weather or fog can be dangerous.
-All Rules of Road apply at night, but it is best to slow down and stay clear of all boats, regardless of who has right-of-way.
+All "Rules of the Road" apply at night, but it is best to slow down and stay clear of all boats, regardless of who has right of way.
 Protect your night vision by avoiding bright lights and have a passenger, if possible, help keep watch for other boats, water hazards and aids to navigation.
+It is best to proceed slowly at night, as there is always the possibility of unlit boats, floating objects, and fixed objects which will be very difficult to see in time to avoid if you are at planing speeds or above.